rhalkyard/ultimateRTC/README.md

 after startup like a normal application.

-If the cartridge is not present, or the clock cannot be read for whatever reason, an error message will be briefly shown, but startup will continue with the clock left untouched.
+If the cartridge is not present, or the clock cannot be read for whatever reason, an error message will be shown, but after it is dismissed, startup will continue with the clock left untouched.

 Note that this tool does not propagate clock changes back from GEOS to the Ultimate II - the Ultimate II clock must still be set using its configuration